Cenex 2024 Show Report

 The key innovation in Project Icebreaker lies in the use of hydrogen fuel cells as the primary power source, supported by a small, high-power battery.
 The system includes a high-efficiency DC-DC converter and a compact 16 kWh battery pack, optimising energy management for long-distance transportation.
 The project aims to overcome the major challenges of hydrogen fuel cell technology, such as high system weight and cost.
 By reducing the need for large battery packs and using intelligent energy management, the truck is designed to maintain payload capacity and offer cost parity with diesel trucks by the early 2030s.

-Intelligent Energy provided the HFC technology, with Viritech providing the energy management hardware and software to manage the vehicle whilst the Horiba MIRA engineers brought their vehicle expertise in thermal systems modelling, systems integration, validation and certification to the project.
+Intelligent Energy provided the HFC technology, Viritech provided the energy management hardware and software to manage the vehicle, and Horiba MIRA engineers brought their vehicle expertise in thermal systems modelling, systems integration, validation, and certification to the project.

 *Founded in 2021 in London, Viritech’s focus is powertrain energy management.
-They supply all the technology between the fuel cell and the traction motor, both as individual products and as complete systems.
+They supply all the technology between the fuel cell and the traction motor as individual products and complete systems.

-**Founded in 2001, Intelligent Energy Limited is focused on the development and manufacture of its lightweight hydrogen fuel cell products ranging from 800W to 300kW+ for customers in the automotive, aerospace and telecoms sectors.
-The company is headquartered and manufactures in Loughborough in the UK, with additional offices and representation in the US, Japan, China and South Korea.
+**Founded in 2001, Intelligent Energy Limited is focused on developing and manufacturing lightweight hydrogen fuel cell products ranging from 800W to 300kW+ for customers in the automotive, aerospace, and telecoms sectors.
+The company is headquartered and manufactures in Loughborough, UK, with additional offices and representation in the US, Japan, China, and South Korea.

 ***Project ICEBreaker is a short-term, high-momentum project that commences next month and focuses on the integration of developing technologies to deliver a working proof-of-concept vehicle in the short term.